 Below you’ll find the leadership structure and committees that guide our diocese.
-A PDF of our current Diocesan Organization Chart can be viewed and downloaded here.
+See our current Diocesan Organization Chart.

 The Diocesan Corporation is served by members of a Board of Trustees.
 The Corporation administers the real property and other assets of the diocese, and acts on behalf of Diocesan Convention between meetings of Convention to develop and implement the policies, programs, and budget approved and adopted by Convention.